tenchd/ipdDraft/README.md

 ## Visualization

-Users who have access to a bash terminal and have R installed can run play_n_plot.sh to run a dummy tournament and generate charts summarizing the results.
+Users who have access to a bash terminal and have R installed can run play_n_plot.sh to run a dummy tournament and generate charts summarizing the results as seen in the sample_charts directory.
 Requires installation of tidyverse package for R.